seyonechithrananda/seyonechithrananda.github.io/index.md

                 [<a href="https://github.com/seyonechithrananda/bert-loves-chemistry" title="Github" target="_blank" rel="noreferrer noopener">Gtthub</a>]
                 <p></p>
                 <p>
                   Continuation of ChemBERTa project, working to scale pre-training language models from 10M to 77M molecules, and develop a novel pre-training task, <i>multi-task regression</i>.
-Worked on open-source integration of tokenizers, models within DeepChem library.
+Our open-source model release is used in several pharma/biotech pipelines, encompassing ~150 citations to date.
                 </p>
               </td>
             </tr>